Boats - Important information

 If we or the Boat Operator reasonably feel unable to properly accommodate the particular needs of the person concerned we reserve the right to decline or cancel the reservation.

-Your boat will have a full tank of drinking water.
-In the UK this can easily be topped up at featured boatyards or public mooring, usually at a small cost.
-In Europe you can top up at water points shown on your cruising guide.
+Your boat will have a full tank of water.
+In the UK this can easily be topped up at all boatyards, yacht stations,

 - Waterway rules